Nial26/Java-Refresher/book/Chapter-1.md

 * Java supports labeled breaks and continues.
 * Java has the `System.out.printf()` which can be used for formatted printing.
 * The constructor for the scanner can take in a `file` object as an argument and it behaves symmetrically on files and keyboard inputs.
+* Varargs if present should be the last argument to the method